crytic/building-secure-contracts/program-analysis/echidna/filtering-functions.md

     i()
 ```

-Echidna will find the sequence of transactions to falsify the property almost inmmediately.
+Echidna will find the sequence of transactions to falsify the property almost immediately.

 ## Summary: Filtering functions